 Step 4: Tap on the Video autoplay.

-Step 5: You can now select between three options: Mobile data & Wi-Fi, Wi-Fi only and Never.
+Step 5: You can now select between three options: On cellular or Wi-Fi, Only on Wi-Fi, and Never.
 Choose Never to stop Twitter’s native videos, and animated GIFs from auto-playing as you scroll through your timeline.

-I like autoplaying videos, but when I’m connected to my carrier’s data network I use the Use Wi-Fi only option to ensure that videos are loaded only when I’m on a Wi-Fi connection.
+I like autoplaying videos, but when I’m connected to my carrier’s data network I use the Only on Wi-Fi option to ensure that videos are loaded only when I’m on a Wi-Fi connection.

 How to disable autoplay videos on Twitter.com

 Step 1: Point your browser to twitter.com and log in to the web interface with your account credentials.